NyanCat42/lecture_CERN_data_analysis_student_projects/Laurynas_Agejevas/README.md

 - **Data Matching**: Intelligently matches menu items with their nutritional data
 - **Value Analysis**: Calculates calories per euro and protein per euro for each item
 - **Visualization**: Generates comprehensive plots showing the relationship between price and nutritional content
+- **Assumptions**: Assumes, that you selected Coca-cola as the drink for your combo.

 ## Requirements